ZeroSharp/Chess.com_Analysis_Chrome_extension/README.md

 * Uploads any finished game on chess.com, chess-db.com, chesstempo.com or chessgames.com for lichess analysis.
 * Works from the game archive as well as from finished live games.
-* Automatically toggles the new 'computer analysis' check box on the lichess.org import page.
+* Automatically toggles the 'computer analysis' check box on the lichess.org import page.

 The extension can be downloaded here: https://chrome.google.com/webstore/detail/bhjlkimpkkgkmfjlcfngmakenalgleap